theolivenbaum/resin/README.md

 # &#9084; Vector database with ML generated indices

 Resin is a ML framework and search engine of vector spaces.
-You customize Resin to your needs by plugging in your own training algorithms into the write and indexing pipelinen.
+You customize Resin to your needs by plugging in your own training algorithms into the write and indexing pipelines.
-The artefact of a indexing session is a traversable, scannable and deployable index that you may interact ith through the Resin web GUI, its read/write `JSON HTTP API`, creating plugins to run with the `DbUtil.exe` commandline , or programmatically.
+The artefact of a indexing session is a traversable, scannable and deployable index that you may interact with through the Resin web GUI, its read/write `JSON HTTP API`, or programmatically.

 Resin comes with two built-in models, one bag-of-words `IModel<string>` implementation for text and a IModel<IImage> implementation for [MNIST](http://yann.lecun.com/exdb/mnist/) images.
 You may provide your own models.